 Some of the best spots to celebrate the winter solstice is where there is the least light, the lowest temperature, and the most snow.
 If you are in the US, you may go up to Canada or Maine, Minnesota or Wyoming, but if you happen to travel around Europe in winter, there are some must-visits for tapping into the winter wonderland.
 So hold tight, because we are going on a sleigh ride all around Europe.

-The French Alps
+European Destinations: The French Alps

 French are famous for their fashion mecca Paris, their patisserie and champagne.
 But did you know that the French Alps is one of the best spots to dive into winter activities?
-Val d’Isère near Tignes may be just your next place to go if you have a soft spot for large ski resorts and prefer many ski tracks of different experience levels.
-From black to red, to large network of blue tracks, the remote valley captures what’s beautiful about French Alps, namely the diversity and extensive choice for everyone, both snowboarders and skiers.
+Val d’Isère near Tignes might be just your next place to go if you have a soft spot for large ski resorts and prefer many ski tracks of different experience levels.
+From black to red, to a large network of blue tracks, the remote valley captures what’s beautiful about French Alps, namely the diversity and extensive choice for everyone, both snowboarders and skiers.
 If you are just starting out, yet want some glitz and sparkle, then Courchevel is the place to be.
 Multi-million properties and high-class are the specials for this luxurious ski resort, and why not?
 Winter is always fun, and more so if you have a dollar to spare.

-If you seek to catch the glimpse of nature and truly white winter, then Finland is a shortcut to the absolute whiteness.
+If you seek to catch the glimpse of nature and truly white winter, then Finland is one of the best European destinations to experience just that.
 They even have Santa Claus living just behind the polar circle!
 And if you go high enough to the very Northern areas of Finland, you will surely see all the colors of Northern Lights.

 Being home to various winter sports and crazy activities, Finland will not leave you wondering what is the essence of winter vibes.
 And if you are crazy enough to go full in, you will see how people master wintertime.
-From saunas to winter swimming to ski jumping and nordic combined discipline, there is a wide range of activities you can do.
+From saunas to winter swimming to the ski jumping and nordic combined discipline, there is a wide range of activities you can do.
 And – did we mention raindeers?
 If you want to catch a vibe before going, a recommended movie is “Sami Blood” showing the harsh lives of reindeer-breeding Sámi peoples.
 The movie is set in neighboring Sweden in 1930s, and it may also be wise to visit Sweden if you are traveling from afar.
 Fun fact?
 Finland used to be ruled by Swedes for centuries and still has two national languages.
 If you go more to the west, you will definitely encounter Swedish more, and if you are a Dane or Estonian, you may very well get by using your mother tongue – Danish and Swedish are very similar, just as Estonian and Finnish.

 If going outside of the European Union is not a dealbreaker, then Norway should also be on your travel list.
 It is wild (and expensive), yet going to mountains and seeing the views of mountain lakes and fjords will definitely be worth it.
 You may also ski downhill or do cross-country skiing.
 If you are more up for a laid-back atmosphere, you may want to go for dogsledding.
 Just get ready for a cold breeze and adrenaline!
 Ice fishing and ice skating are also popular wintertime activities, and you may do them anywhere you wish.
 For ice fishing, you do not need to obtain a license either, but better go prepared and in a company, especially if you are a first-timer.
 How often do you get a chance to slide over ice clearly seeing every single water green right under you?